Overview- Cederberg Community Hike

 When to do the Cederberg Community Hike

 Bookings can be made throughout the year.
-If you are flexible we recommend booking during the week, outside the school holidays.
-The most beautiful time for hiking would be late winter and spring, the months of August, September and October.
+If you are flexible we recommend booking outside the school holidays and not over a weekend.
+The most beautiful time for hiking is winter and spring, the months of July, September and October.
 The botanical diversity is beautiful and there is water in the mountain streams which is drinkable and being cold very refreshing.
 Lovely clear rock pools for swimming.
 Summers can often unfortunately be very hot and unpleasant for long hikes.
 Mid-summer is not recommended for this particular hike.

 The Cederberg has a great climate – hot summer days and mostly mild sunny days in winter with cold nights.
 During winter the higher mountain peaks do get snow with cold fronts coming over the Western Cape.
 Rainfall in the Cederberg ranges from an average of 800 mm per annum at Algeria to an average of less than 250mm/annum around Matjiesrivier, Cederberg Oasis, Nuwerust and Mount Cedar.
 The west of the Conservancy is mostly wet and cold during the winter while the eastern area is very cold with less rain.
 The most rain falls during winter between May and September.
 It often snows on the higher parts.
 Summers are very hot and dry and can reach temperatures as high as 40° Celcius.